Our Facilities

 - Method 507.4 – Humidity

 The “Department of Defense Requirements for the Control of Electromagnetic Interference Characteristics of Subsystems and Equipment” — covers the EMC and EMI requirements for all electrical and electronic equipment used in defense applications.
-NTS has a network of facilities that can perform MIL-STD-461 testing in-house using highly controlled, anechoic chambers.
-We can also perform MIL-STD-461 testing in situ, when it is required for components that are too large or too expensive to transport to one of our locations.
+Element U.S. Space & Defense has a network of facilities that can perform MIL-STD-461 testing in-house using highly controlled, anechoic chambers.
+We can also perform MIL-STD-461 testing, when it is required for components that are too large or too expensive to transport to one of our locations. - MIL-STD-2105

 The “Department of Defense Test Method Standard Hazard Assessment Tests For Non-Nuclear Munitions” — involves fragment impact testing, external fire, fast and slow cook-off testing, and bullet-impact testing using small- and medium-caliber ammunition.
-The National Ordinance and Ballistics Center at NTS Camden (Arkansas) is equipped with multiple firing ranges and sophisticated monitoring equipment for performing testing to all MIL-STD-2105 requirements.
+The National Ordinance and Ballistics Center at Camden, Arkansas is equipped with multiple firing ranges and sophisticated monitoring equipment for performing testing to all MIL-STD-2105 requirements. - MIL-DTL-901E

 “Department of Defense Test Method Standard: Mechanical Vibrations of Shipboard Equipment” — is similar to MIL-STD-901D but covers specifically the effects of environmentally and internally excited vibrations on shipboard equipment.
 Replicating these factors in a controlled laboratory environment requires powerful shakers and precise instrumentation.
-NTS maintains some of the best-equipped facilities in the country for MIL-STD-167 vibration testing.
+Element U.S. Space & Defense maintains some of the best-equipped facilities in the country for MIL-STD-167 vibration testing.
 Contact our head office to discuss your requirements and find a testing lab near you.

-NTS has been a partner to defense and naval contractors for more than 50 years.
+Element U.S. Space & Defense has been a partner to defense and naval contractors for more than 60 years.
 In addition to the above, we can provide testing to other MIL standards, including MIL-STD-120 (gage inspection), MIL-STD-248 (welding and brazing procedures), MIL-STD-516 (airworthiness) and MIL-STD-767 (control of hardware cleanliness).
-For more information, request a quote or contact an NTS location near you.

 MIL-PRF-55110 – Performance Specification – General Specification for Printed Wiring Board, Rigid